aig-upf/temporal-planning/README.md

 python fd_copy/fast-downward.py --build release64 --alias seq-sat-lama-2011 dom.pddl ins.pddl
 ```

-Since LAMA-2011 is used for `TPSHE`, a classical plan will be obtained instead of a temporal plan.
+Since LAMA-2011 is used for these planners, a classical plan will be obtained instead of a temporal plan.
 The name of such plans begins with `sas_plan`.
 To convert a classical plan into a temporal plan, you can use the `planSchedule` tool of the `bin` folder as follows:

 ```
 ./planSchedule <temporal-domain> <classical-domain> <temporal-problem> <classical-plan> > <temporal-plan>